ThatCrispyToast/New-Tab/README.md

 To install the extension, drop either your own build of the source code or a zip from the [releases section](https://github.com/ThatCrispyToast/Simple-New-Tab/releases) onto the extensions list at [about:addons](about:addons).

 ![Gif of User Dropping ZIP onto addons Page](https://media4.giphy.com/media/9DebsQlodranIJ2kHG/giphy.gif?cid=790b761105cb79f1e7a23d79a57735ff6afca280dc09ccdf&rid=giphy.gif)

+[1]: Why many word when few do trick?